castacks/castacks.github.io/offroadWorkshopICRA24.md

-## Call for Posters
+## Call for Papers

+### Important dates (all times AoE)
+- Submissions open: Feb 1st 2024
+- Submission deadline: Apr 1st 2024
+- Decision notification: Apr 21th 2024
+- Camera-ready deadline: May 7th 2024
+- Workshop: May 13th or 17th 2024

+### Submission

+Submission link: Coming Soon.

+In this workshop, we aim to bring together machine learning and robotics researchers who work at the intersection of these fields.
 Topics of interest include but are not limited to the following (all under the context of their roles in off-road autonomy):

 - Multi-modal perception
 - Self-supervised learning